Arthur-hg/Cronexia/README.md

 	- `npx tsc`

 ## Front end:
-- `npm run server`: The website to run the test can be accessible through `http://localhost:5000/` by default.
+- `npm run server`: The website can be accessible through `http://localhost:5000/`.
+There is honnestly nothing to see.

 ## Back end:
 - `npm run read-files`: This script will execute both async/sync file readers.
 Name and content of file will be printed.